Lena435545/Library/README.md

 A learning-focused web application.
 Created to explore CRUD development with multiple related entities using Java and Spring MVC.
-Includes form handling with Thymeleaf, database integration with PostgreSQL, and basic unit testing using JUnit.
+Includes form handling with Thymeleaf, database integration with PostgreSQL, basic unit testing using JUnit, and frontend development with HTML, CSS, and Vanilla JS.

 The application allows users to:
 - manage books, movies, and journals (create, edit, delete),